 Another scientific review found that peppermint oil should be the first line of treatment for people suffering from irritable bowel syndrome.
 In Jasmine Hemsley's book East by West, she reveals that garlic is antiviral, antifungal and antibacterial and has long been used in Ayurvedic medicine to treat colds, coughs and circulation problems.

 Foods (and Tricks) That Help You Absorb More Nutrients

-At Newcastle University, experts found whole carrots retain 25% more cancer-fighting compound falcarinol.
+At Newcastle University, experts found whole carrots retain 25% more of the cancer-fighting compound falcarinol than chopped-up ones do.
 "Cooking carrots in pieces means flavour compounds such as sugars and acids leach into the water," says Kirsten Brandt, MD, who leads the trial at Newcastle.
-So boiling vegetables whole is likely to taste better too.
+So boiling your vegetables whole is likely to taste better too.

 A compound in black pepper called piperine has been found to boost digestion, and it has also been linked with the uptake of beta-carotene, coenzyme Q10 and selenium, according to research by U.S. supplement company Sabinsa.